 We may think that our students are fully grown, but they are still kids.
 They still need our guidance, support, and understanding.
-It is our job to help them grow into independent adults, not expect them to arrive in our classes as these independent adults.
-When a student does not do their homework, I ask them why, before I issue a consequence (many times the consequence is just to have them complete the missing work – unless it is a severe pattern of missing work then it becomes a more serious intervention).
+When teaching middle school students, it is our job to help them grow into independent adults, not expect them to arrive in our classes as these independent adults.
+When a student does not do their homework, I ask them why before I issue a consequence (many times, the consequence is just to have them complete the missing work – unless it is a severe pattern of missing work, then it becomes a more serious intervention).

-Most of the time they genuinely forgot, or got busy with other homework and then ran out of time.
-One of my best classroom management strategies is providing students with the opportunity to use homework passes this allows them a choice in due dates which helps with submission rates.
+Most of the time, they genuinely forgot or got busy with other homework and then ran out of time.
+One of my best classroom management strategies when teaching middle school students is providing students with the opportunity to use homework passes; this allows them a choice in due dates which helps with submission rates.

 Give Kids Choices (Darlene)

 Middle school kids are looking for validation.
 When you give them simple choices about a project’s due date or classroom decor, you are showing them that you value their input.
 They take ownership of their role and become much more motivated to succeed.

 It does not matter what age group you teach – stick to a consistent class routine.
 We always start with 10 minutes of silent reading every day.
 Students know this routine and come to class ready for this.
 I see a lot of teachers wasting the first 10 minutes of class trying to get their technology to work and letting students socialize.